p-m-p/jQuery-Stickybox/README.md

 jQuery static sidebar plugin.
 =============================

   Simple lightweight plugin for adding a "follow me" sidebar that follows the user down the page as they scroll.

 Usage
 ---

-  Currently only supports one element
+  Supports multiple objects - no specific css is required as it will position elements according to original offset and closest positioned ancestor.

-    $(*your elem*).stickySidebar()
+    $(selector).stickySidebar(options)

 Options
 ---